 Find profiles using keywords: site:github.com (ios | Android) “public activity” -tab.activity

-You can add other parameters, such as the date of registration (“joined on [date]”), certain organizations or even organizations with a certain number of employees to specify your request.
+You can add other parameters, such as the date of registration (“joined on [date]”), certain organizations, or even organizations with a certain number of employees to specify your request.

-3. Filter by Candidates’ Profiles
+3. Filter by candidates’ profiles

 By default, GitHub typically shows repositories (not profiles) in search results.
 To find candidates who align with your query, you must filter these results by users.

-language:ruby on rails location:moscow followers:5..10
+language:ruby location:edinburgh followers:5..10

 GitHub will automatically show the best match for the query, but it also has features to sort the results by parameters “Most stars”, “Recently updated” and “Least recently updated”.

-The main advantage of sourcing in GitHub is that the majority of the candidates enter their personal email addresses in their profiles.
+The main advantage of sourcing candidates in GitHub is that the majority of the candidates enter their personal email addresses in their profiles.

 The best approach here is to find out about the candidates as much as possible.

-I) Check the Repositories
+1. Check the repositories

-II) Track the Activity
+2. Track the activity